 Why Should Companies Care About The AWS MAP Program?

-Businesses should care about the AWS MAP program because it helps to streamline costs.
-As demand for your programs and applications grows, so will your infrastructure costs.
+Businesses should care about the AWS MAP program because it directly addresses two of the biggest barriers to cloud migration: cost and risk.
+As demand for your applications grows, so will your infrastructure costs.

 If you’re managing your systems on-premise, you’ll have to regularly make infrastructure investments to manage that demand: